 Multiple APRs are offered, both introductory and standard.
 Regular purchases start out at 0% APR for twelve months, but this converts to a range between 11.24% and 23.24%.
 Balance transfer rates start at 10.99% for a year, but this rate settles within a range of 11.24% and 23.24% afterwards.
 The cash advance APR is 25.24%.
-All of these rates are variable which is normally the case with annual percentage rates.
+All of these rates are variable.

 At first glance, the Discover it Miles Card does not seem to compare with some of the other competitors on this list.
-It is much more obtainable than the others however because only moderate credit history is needed.
-For those having trouble finding a card with any sort of benefit, this card is an ideal candidate.
+It is much more obtainable than the others because only a moderately good credit history is needed.
+For those having trouble finding a card with any sort of benefits, this card is an ideal candidate.

 U.S. Bank LANPASS Visa Signature Card